-The dental team includes 4 dentists, 4 dental nurses (including 2 apprentice nurses), 1 practice manager and 1 receptionist.
+The dental team includes 3 dentists, 3 qualified dental nurses, 1 trainee dental nurse and a practice administrator.
 The practice has 3 treatment rooms.

-During the inspection we spoke with 1 dentist, 2 dental nurses, 1 receptionist and the practice manager.
+During the inspection we spoke with a dentist, 2 dental nurses, and the practice administrator.
 We looked at practice policies, procedures and other records to assess how the service is managed.

-The practice is open: Monday to Friday from 9am to 5pm.
+The practice is open:

+• Monday to Friday 9am to 5.30pm